07.29.2022

 3. Object-Oriented

 Object-oriented programming (OOP) consists of classes: a type of blueprint for creating objects.
-An object, which packages data in particular structure, contains information that instructs a computer how to perform actions.
+An object, which packages data in a particular structure, contains information that instructs a computer how to perform actions.
 Languages used in OOP include C++, C#, and Python.

 4. Scripting